 CRP Officer

-Our officer works with our board and the Line Groups to help develop and deliver our activity plan.
+Our officer works with the board and stakeholders to help develop and deliver our activity plan.

 The East Suffolk Lines Community Rail Partnership also works with Network Rail who owns the tracks, signals, bridges and infrastructure.